 “My mom getting a Bitmoji would be GREAT.”

 4. Timing is everything.

 Be quick.
-Teens appreciate it when you reply to them right away and get impatient when you don’t (Sound familiar?).
+Teens appreciate it when you reply to them immediately and get impatient when you don’t (Sound familiar?).
 Give them the benefit of the doubt.
 Don’t get mad if they don’t reply to you immediately (“If I don’t reply right away, don’t assume I’m ignoring you.
 Sometimes I’m driving or with friends and just not looking at my phone.
 Those are good things!”).

 And, finally, remember that kids don’t love it when we text them for no reason, so make sure your texts have a purpose.